 The first day we all met at 6 a.m. sharp for 30 minutes of meditation.
-Following that, we spent a half an hour singing some Kirtan chants (which took me at least two weeks to feel like I wasn't completely butchering), then there was the reading of a passage from a spiritual text, and lastly, we listened to one of the Swamis (a teacher) talk about applying the text to everyday life.
-This would be our daily, caffeine-free, ritual for starting each morning.
+Following that, we spent a half an hour singing some Kirtan chants (which I fell in love with, even if it did take me a while to figure out how to sing them), then there was the reading of a passage from a spiritual text, and lastly, we listened to one of the Swamis (a teacher) talk about applying the text to everyday life.
+This would be our daily ritual for starting each morning.

-Those morning rituals changed my life in many positive ways, but being able to wake up at the crack of dawn and sit quietly with your eyes closed for a half an hour without falling asleep, requires getting a minimum of restorative sleep.
-And the one physical object I had wished for most during my YTT was a set of earplugs.
-If you plan to share a room/cabin with another person or persons, then make sure you have some earplugs!
-Why not be extra safe, and add a pair of back-up earplugs?!
+Those morning rituals changed my life in many other positive ways as well, but being able to wake up at the crack of dawn and sit quietly with your eyes closed for a half an hour without falling asleep, requires getting a minimum of restorative sleep.
+And the one physical object I had wished for most during my YTT was a set of earplugs!
+If you plan to share a room/cabin with another person or persons, then make sure you have some earplugs.
+In fact, why not be extra safe, and add a pair of back-up earplugs.
 In-person yoga teacher trainings tend to keep an intense pace because there's so much you need to learn in a short amount of time.
 From sunup to sundown you're being trained in the foundations of yoga, meditation, human anatomy, asanas, and more.
 And when you're finally able to get some shut-eye at the end of a 17 hour day, I can tell you from experience, it's essential that another person's snoring doesn't keep you awake all night.
 So equip yourself to receive a maximum amount of restorative sleep each night by taking earplugs, an eye-mask, some lavender essential oil, chamomile tea, or whatever you rely on to assure yourself a good night of deep sleep (potential snoring bunk mates notwithstanding).

 How exactly was my first YTT different from what I was expecting?
 Well for starters, it had never occurred to me that people could attend a yoga teacher training for the sole purpose of deepening their own personal growth.
 But each day, as we were encouraged to take a deeper look into the relationship between our bodies, minds, and spirits, it became clear to me that the main thing we were learning during the training was how to listen to, and connect with ourselves.
 In this way, we would be able to teach others how to do the same.
 In fact, I would finish my training feeling like the biggest things I learned weren’t actually about yoga, but about my own relationship with myself and with other living beings.
 The word Yoga actually means “to unite.”
 And in a yoga practice, it could be argued that "the main goal" is to help unite your mind, body, and soul by observing each of them and allowing your breath to guide your movement.
 So if you’re planning to guide others through this kind of practice it makes sense that you need to have a strong sense of unity between all the parts of your own being.